IainMF/Mens_Rights_NZ/Discrimination/different treatment.md

 >  **In order to eliminate substantive discrimination, States parties may be, and in some cases are, under an obligation to adopt special measures to attenuate or suppress conditions that perpetuate discrimination.** Such measures are legitimate to the extent that they represent **reasonable, objective and proportional** means to **redress de facto discrimination** and are **discontinued** when substantive  equality has been **sustainably achieved**.
 Such **positive measures may exceptionally, however, need to be of a permanent nature**, such as interpretation services for linguistic minorities and reasonable accommodation of persons with sensory impairments in accessing health-care facilities.
 ICESCR General Comment 20, paragraph 9

+## Special treatment for women
+Preferential treatment for women is may or may not be discrimination against men.

 ## When different treatment is justified